jbatonnet/Rinkhals/README.md

 > [!CAUTION]
 > Many users want to change their Klipper printer configuration (the printer.cfg file).
 I strongly advise not modifying the stock printer configuration.
 Rinkhals offers additional protection you don't have while modifying directly your printer configuration. **I won't offer any support** and **your printer might not work properly or not boot anymore**.
 Check the documentation for more information: [Printer configuration](https://jbatonnet.github.io/Rinkhals/Rinkhals/printer-configuration/)

-Rinkhals uses an overlay system to keep its modifications isolated from the stock firmware.
-This way it's easier to revert back to stock if needed, or use multiple versions in parrallel.
+There are two options to install Rinkhals:
+1. Use the provided Rinkhals installer (named **install-*.swu**)
+2. Install the raw swu directly (named **update-*.swu**)

+Either way, you'll need to:
+- Download the release / file you want from the [Releases](https://github.com/jbatonnet/Rinkhals/releases) page
+- Rename the downlaoded SWU file as **update.swu**
-Download the release you want from the [Releases](https://github.com/jbatonnet/Rinkhals/releases) page, rename it as **update.swu** in a directory named **aGVscF9zb3Nf** on a FAT32 USB drive.
+- Copy it in a directory named **aGVscF9zb3Nf** on a FAT32 USB drive
+- Plug the USB drive in your printer

+More detailed information about the Rinkhals installer are available in the [documentation](https://jbatonnet.github.io/Rinkhals/Rinkhals/rinkhals-installer/)

 For more information about installation, firmware updates and details about specific situations, go to https://jbatonnet.github.io/Rinkhals/Rinkhals/installation-and-firmware-updates/

 ## Touch UI